The Ideal Student Researcher

 - Describe the research project and solicit the students’s questions

 - Work with the student to create a detailed work timeline (include any firm deadlines for submissions) and discuss various time-management techniques

 - Outline the specific tasks that need to be accomplished and discuss the diversity of work habits, cognitive styles, and cultural biases the student might encounter as research progresses

-- Remind the student of his/her obligation to the McGregor Fellows’ meetings twice weekly and plan around those absences
+- Remind the student of his/her obligation to the McGregor Fellows’ weekly meeting and plan around that absence

 - Discuss the importance of confidentiality (when necessary or appropriate) and what is expected of the student in this regard

 - Outline any training or orientation which needs to take place.